-Christine has a PhD in Neuroimaging and has previously held research posts in Neuroimaging at the Universities of Liverpool and Manchester.
-She also provides research support to and collaborates with The Walton Centre.
-Her research interests and activities include cardiac electrophysiology, cardiac MRI, neuroimaging, structural and functional MRI, MRI physics and quality assurance and MR sequence development.
-Christine also lectures on the MSc Clinical Science – Medical Physics course in neuroanatomy, neurophysiology, clinical measurement, neuroimaging and functional MRI.
+Christine has a PhD in Neuroimaging and has previously held neuroimaging posts at the Universities of Liverpool and Manchester.
+She also collaborates with The Walton Centre & Countess of Chester Foundation Trusts.
+Her research interests and activities include cardiac electrophysiology, cardiac MRI and CT in coronary artery disease, heart failure and angina.
+She also has an interest in structural and functional neuroimaging, MRI physics and quality assurance and MR sequence development.
+Christine also lectures on the MSc Clinical Science – Medical Physics course in neuroanatomy, neurophysiology, clinical measurement, neuroimaging, functional MRI, MRI physics and clinical imaging applications.
 She is also a regular reviewer for the British Journal of Radiology and is a member of the British Institute of Radiology.

 Dr Antonio Eleuteri

 Antonio has a Ph.D. in Applied Mathematics and Computer Science, with a specialisation in Probability and Statistics.
 He is also a Chartered Scientist and is a member of IPEM.
 His research interests focus on statistical learning theory, survival analysis, machine learning, pattern recognition, information geometry, stochastic processes, probability theory and graphical models; with applications to medicine and health care.
 In the past he has worked on statistical models applied to biology and astrophysics.